 Inertia Wave is lighter and takes up less space.
 This means you can actually carry it in a gym bag to your Globo gym, practice field, or a park.

-Inertia Wave can have the difficulty adjusted to a greater extent by the user than with battle ropes.
+You’re able to adjust the difficulty of the Inertia Wave more than you can with battle ropes.
 Want more difficulty?
 Bring the bands higher.
-Battle ropes can be done similarly, but again, due to their weight, it’s more limited.
+You can kind of do this with battle ropes, but again, due to their weight the movement is more limited.

 Inertia Wave will be cheaper in most instances.
-You can get cheap manila ropes and use them as battle ropes, but to get to the same price point, they’ll fray pretty quickly and will likely be pretty short thus limiting what you’ll get out of them.
+You can get cheap manila ropes and use them as battle ropes, but they’ll fray pretty quickly and will likely last pretty short, thus limiting what you’ll get out of them.

-With this said, battle ropes have the advantage of being heavier and therefore provide a different stimulus.
+With all this said, battle ropes have the advantage of being heavier and therefore provide a different stimulus to your muscles.

 There are seven different movements that are recommended with Inertia Wave.
 We’ve found a few others that use one hand and are done in different positions (like planks and the like) but these are the ones recommended by the company.

 Inertia Wave is designed as a lighter, more portable battle ropes alternative.
 We've tested and reviewed a pair over the past three months both in house and by others and although we initially were extremely skeptical, we do think it's a great replacement for the ever-popular and overly-bulky battle ropes.
 If you're low on space, enjoy portability, and want a great conditioning tool, the Inertia Wave is a serious option to consider.

 Product Price: 119.95